nickjbrowning/gpuLite/README.md

 ### Method 1: Header-Only Integration

-Add gpuLite as a subdirectory to your project:
+Add gpuLite as an include directory to your project:

 ```cmake
 # CMakeLists.txt